 Refer to the specific programme of your choice for the exact details.

-Part-time programmes apply a slightly different study check procedure than their full-time equivalents.
+Part-time programmes apply a different study check procedure than their full-time equivalents.
+The study check for a part-time programme is often combined with the intake.

 Have you enrolled in more than one programme at the AUAS?
 If so, you will be required to take part in a separate study check for each programme.

-After submitting your enrolment application via Studielink, the relevant programme will send you an invitation for the Study check.
-The AUAS will start sending out e-mail invitations as of mid-January 2017.
+After submitting your enrolment application via Studielink, the relevant programme will send you an invitation for the study check.
+The AUAS will start sending out e-mail invitations as of mid-January 2018.
 You will then answer the questions and choose a date for the study check by means of the date selector.

-Participation in the study check is compulsory.
+Participation in the study check is compulsory for all full-time programmes.
 You may only submit a request to take part in the study check on another date if you have a demonstrable valid reason.
 Examples of valid reasons include:

 - an accident